Merry Christmas from BAMF Style to you and yours!

 Weatherproof®, a division of David Peyser Sportswear, is a great brand with well-priced outerwear for both men and women.
 The company introduced its outerwear division in 1992 with a microfiber jacket.
 I currently own many Weatherproof items, including a black zip-up jacket and a black crew neck sweater that are great for a look evoking Matt Damon in The Bourne Ultimatum.
 For a McClane-like sweater, their “Vintage” division – launched in 2009 – currently offers a chunky, ivory-colored, cable pullover sweater.
 It is 100% acrylic with a large brown snap-button on the shawl collar and ribbed cuffs and a ribbed hem to fit warmly.
 You can find it at the Macy’s site here, as of December 2013.
 It’s not quite as McClane-styled, as it has a cable pattern rather than the plain rib, but the functionality will be the same and I can personally attest to the sweater’s warmth.
 If you want a more McClaney ribbed sweater, check this one out.
 It’s basically the same except for the color options and buttons.

 I found a pretty similar shirt, also at Macy’s, as part of Nautica’s “Classic Fit” collection.
 It is a blue buffalo check with a green double overcheck.
-Like McClane’s, it is a cotton button-down shirt with a button-through patch pockets and buttons on the cuffs and gauntlets.
+Like McClane’s, it is a cotton button-up shirt with a button-through patch pockets and buttons on the cuffs and gauntlets.
 Again, it isn’t an exact match, but it’ll do in a pinch and it is a very comfortable shirt.
 Nautica calls their color “Vineyard” plaid.

 For McClane’s trousers, Polo by Ralph Lauren currently offers a pair of extremely comfortable and very warm flat front 14-wale corduroy slacks as part of their “Classic Fit” brand.
 These sit comfortably at the natural waist with a belt and have a zip fly with a buttoned closure.
 Like McClane’s, they have angled side pockets and jetted rear pockets, except the Polos also feature a welted coin pocket on the right waist and a flap over the rear left pocket.
 They are garment-dyed in dark brown (which they call “holiday brown”) and have plain-hemmed bottoms, a modernization of McClane’s cuffed bottoms.
 They are 99% cotton and 1% elastane.
 To my understanding, elastane is a fancy word – probably French-derived or something – for spandex, which you and I know well as the manufacturer of most volleyball shorts.
 So, bully for spandex.